post updated October 2020

 The physician who wrote to me, Dr. Jonathan Weinkle, practices at the Squirrel Hill Health Center.
 And he is Jewish.

 Squirrel Hill is considered a historic center for Jewish life in Pittsburgh.
 It is home to more than a quarter of Jewish households in the Pittsburgh-area, according to a Brandeis University study of the Greater Pittsburgh Jewish community.

-I wrote to him and was relieved to learn he was safe.
+I emailed him and was relieved to learn he was safe.
 He had attended a Bat Mitzvah there just the week before the attack.

-And as I had feared, some of the victims were friends and colleagues.
+But as I had feared, some of the victims were his friends and colleagues.

 One of the victims I had learned about through our professional organization, the American Academy of Family Physicians, AAFP.
 Dr. Jerry Rabinowitz’s death was reported on the organization’s Facebook page.
 He was a friend and colleague of Dr. Weinkle.